 Like many first home buyers, I was thrilled to finally be in the property market and it wasn't long before I purchased my second, third and even my dream home (at the time).
 As you will see from my recount of property purchases in the paragraphs below, I have personally experienced numerous property investment types.

 As well as represent both buyers and sellers during my real estate career, I've personally built, renovated, developed and even partnered with other investors, and I've learnt a heck of a lot about property in the process.
-Many of the biggest lessons I've taken away from my investment journey so far, are what NOT to do when it comes to investing in property.
+Many of the biggest lessons I've taken away from my journey so far, are what NOT to do when it comes to investing.
 I share some of these lessons in my e-book, The 10 Biggest Stuff Ups Made By Property Investors if you're curious.

 But most of all, I've come to realise that to be a successful property investor, you must be in it for the long haul.
-In other words, I believe that investors must think Long Term when it comes to their property investments.
+In other words, you need to think LONG TERM when it comes to property.
 It is also crucial to begin the journey with a Master Plan that is underpinned by your personal values, goals and investment comfort levels, and the properties you choose to acquire should always be reflective of this Plan.
 As the saying goes, investors who fail to plan, plan to fail, and this is exactly where I went wrong in the beginning.

 My initial plan wasn't solid enough.
 It is now.

 Whether it's financial freedom or a passive income in retirement, whatever you choose to achieve from your investments is ultimately up to you.